EBISPOT/DUO/src/ontology/README-editors.md

 If this looks good type:

-    make prepare-release
+    make prepare_release

-This generates derived files such as duo.owl and duo.obo and places them in the top level (../..).
+This generates derived files such as duo.owl and duo.csv and places them in the top level (../..).
 The versionIRI will be added.

 Commit and push these files.